Yuya Tegoshi

 Yuya Tegoshi (手越 祐也, Tegoshi Yūya) is a Japanese singer, actor, and television personality.
-He debuted as a member of Japanese boy band NEWS under Johnny & Associates and was also part of its sub-group, Tegomass.
+He debuted as a member of Japanese boy band News under Johnny & Associates and was also part of its sub-group Tegomass.

 Career

-2002–2019: NEWS, Tegomass
+2002–2020: NEWS, Tegomass

 Tegoshi entered Johnny & Associates during December 2002.
-He participated in various Johnny's Junior activities for eleven months before becoming a member of NEWS in 2003.
+He participated in various Johnny's Junior activities for eleven months before becoming a member of News in 2003.

 Tegoshi appeared with his band members on Johnny's related television shows, such as Shounen Club and Ya-Ya-yah, soon after he entered the entertainment business.
-Tegoshi quickly gained popularity with his singing and is considered by many fans to be NEWS' best singer.
+Tegoshi quickly gained popularity with his singing and is considered by many fans to be News's best singer.
 In 2005, Tegoshi landed the lead role in the movie Shisso, becoming the first member to star in a movie.
 Shisso aka Dead Run (International title) premiered in North America at the 2005 New Montreal FilmFest.
-He gained more acting roles in various Japanese dramas and continued his activities as a member of NEWS.
+He gained more acting roles in various Japanese dramas and continued his activities as a member of News.
 He also hosted his own radio show, called "Tegoshi Yuya's What a Wonderful Music" from April 2005 to March 2006.

-During NEWS's hiatus in 2006, he and bandmate Takahisa Masuda formed the duo Tegomass.
-They released the single "Miso Soup", recorded entirely in English, in Sweden that reached No.12 on the Swedish charts.
+During News's hiatus in 2006, he and bandmate Takahisa Masuda formed the duo Tegomass.
+They released the single "Miso Soup", recorded entirely in English, in Sweden that reached No. 12 on the Swedish charts.
 Tegoshi debuted in 2007 as a voice actor for the Japanese release of the American animated film Happy Feet as the voice of Mumble.
 In July 2007, Tegoshi was given the opportunity to perform a one-man-show called Tegoraji.
 Then he starred in Fuji TV's drama special called Shabake, as Ichitaro, based on the novel of the same name written by Megumi Hatakenaka (畠中 恵, Hatakenaka Megumi).